llandry8/Normalize-3NF-dataset-Supply-Chain-Lab/README.md

 ER Diagram and SQL Code for Normalizing Supply Chain Data to 3NF

 This lab helped me deeply understand the concept of normalizing data into 3NF.
 I went through multiple redos of the ER diagram to help me understand the concept to identify and eliminate redundancy (repeated/duplicated data), particularly in the Order, Supplier, and Product attributes.
-After refining the diagram, I created SQL code to normalize the supply chain dataset, splitting it into separate tables (Orders, Products, Suppliers) to eliminate duplicate data.
+The first one I did, I still couldn't understand the concept but I thought the Order was the duplicated data.
+I did another diagram which helped me grasp the concept.
+After I completed that chart, I created SQL code to normalize the supply chain dataset, splitting it into separate tables (Orders, Products, Suppliers) to eliminate duplicate data.

 Key Takeaways: